hidekazu-konishi.com

 Benefits of Integrating Amazon Cognito User Pools with Amazon Verified Permissions

-The benefits of integrating Amazon Cognito User Pools with Amazon Verified Permissions include:
+The benefits of integrating Amazon Cognito User Pools with Amazon Verified Permissions include:- Fine-grained Access Control

 By using ID tokens, you can combine Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC).